Windom Community School

 Extra programming

-They offer band, media classes, Minneapolis Kids, & the Bilingual Learning Center school-aged child care & enrichment.
+Windom offers band, media classes, chess club, Minneapolis Kids, & the Bilingual Learning Center school-aged child care & enrichment.

 Extracurriculars Offered: